HBClab/NiBetaSeries/docs/workflows.rst

         smoothing_kernel=None)

-The general workflow for a participant models the betaseries for each trial type for each bold file associated with the participant.
+The general workflow for a participant models the betaseries for each trial type for each BOLD file associated with the participant.
 Then betas within an atlas parcel are averaged together.
-This occurs as many times as there are trials for that particular trial type, resulting in a psuedo-timeseries (e.g. each point in "time" represents an occurrence of that trial).
+This occurs as many times as there are trials for that particular trial type, resulting in a psuedo-time series (i.e., each point in "time" represents an occurrence of that trial).
-All the psuedo time-series within a trial type are correlated with each other, resulting in a final correlation (adjacency) matrix for each trial type.
+All the psuedo-time series within a trial type are correlated with each other, resulting in a final correlation (adjacency) matrix for each trial type.

 BetaSeries Workflow